 Post Condition

 A copy of the care plan and schedule was given to the patient (ID8f) and the patient was sent home.
 A copy of findings (ID8b, c, d) and the care plan and schedule (ID8f) were sent to the home health agency, and a request was made for close coordination of activities at the clinic and in the home (ID8g).
-A summary of the information was sent to Primary Care Physician Dr. Patricia Primary and to Hospital Attending Physician Dr. Aaron Attend (ID8h).
+A summary of the information was sent as feedback to Primary Care Physician Dr. Patricia Primary and to Hospital Attending Physician Dr. Aaron Attend (ID8h).

 Encounter C: Home Health Visit (in parallel to Ambulatory Rehabilitation Clinic Visit)